DEVSENSE/phptools-docs/docs/vs/Editor/blade.md

 ## IntelliSense Completion

-PHP Tools provides intellisense completion assistance that provides available directives, functions and variables.
+PHP Tools provides Intellisense completion assistance that provides available directives, functions and variables.
 The matching completion list is displayed either when the user starts typing a new word or when the completion is directly activated by the `Complete Word` command (<kdb>Ctrl+Space</kdb>).
 The completion supports the following features:
 - Built-in directives.